Your Limbic System

 To develop a machine to exhibit high performance, it is necessary to know and understand what all the components do, and their relationship to each other.

-Appreciating this understanding enables you to modify and refine.
-Adapt, edify, and ameliorate.
-Until you achieve the optimum Harmony between the parts, subsystems, systems, and finally, machine, for your desired purpose.
+Appreciating this understanding enables you to modify and refine your Inner Machine.
+Adapt, edify, and ameliorate, as does fine Wine.
+Doing so, until you have accomplished the optimum Harmony between the Components, Subsystems, Systems, and finally, Machine, that you are capable of reaching.

-In the Human sense, this modifying and refining is the dominion of wise Personal Development.
+From the individual Human perspective, this modifying, and refining, belongs to the dominion of wise Personal Development.
 Influencing the Limbic System plays a major role.

 Your Limbic System Rocks!